Studio Ninja

 Plan Monthly price Key details

-• All features included on all plans -- client portal, appointment booking, workflow automation, mobile app
+• Pro and Master include all features: client portal, workflow automation, online booking, mobile app

 • 7-day free trial; payments via Stripe and PayPal